 However, chances are that you’re also using different apps either on your PC or mobile devices.
 While you can access many services from your browser, apps make it easier for you to use these services.

-Online banking apps, for example, allow you to easily access your balance, make online transfers, or payments at POS terminals using your smartphone.
+Online banking apps, for example, allow you to easily access your balance, and make online transfers, or payments at POS terminals using your smartphone.
 Since they use an Internet connection, your valuable data and info might get into the hands of cybercriminals unless you encrypt your traffic.

 Thus, if you want to use mobile banking apps or messaging apps, then you need to use a VPN app instead of a browser extension to protect your sensitive info and stay away from prying eyes.